Snowflake-Labs/schemachange/README.md

 schemachange is designed to be very lightweight and not impose to many limitations.
 Each change script can have any number of SQL statements within it and must supply the necessary context, like database and schema names.
 The context can be supplied by using an explicit `USE <DATABASE>` command or by naming all objects with a three-part name (`<database name>.<schema name>.<object name>`). schemachange will simply run the contents of each script against the target Snowflake account, in the correct order.

 ### Using Variables in Scripts

-schemachange supports a light weight variable replacement strategy.
+schemachange supports the jinja engine for a variable replacement strategy.
 One important use of variables is to support multiple environments (dev, test, prod) in a single Snowflake account by dynamically changing the database name during deployment.
 To use a variable in a change script, use this syntax anywhere in the script: `{{ variable1 }}`.
-So the pattern is two left curly braces, followed by a space, followed by the variable name, followed by a space, and finally followed by two right curly braces.
-And the spaces are important.
-The format for including variables in change scripts mimics [Jinja expressions](https://jinja.palletsprojects.com/en/2.11.x/templates/#expressions).
-Please note that at this point schemachange hasn't been integrated with Jinja, but by using the same syntax for variables and expressions a future migration will be seamless.

 To pass variables to schemachange, use the `--vars` command line parameter like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
 This parameter accepts a flat JSON object formatted as a string.
 Nested objects and arrays don't make sense at this point and aren't supported.

 schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.

+### Jinja templating engine
+schemachange uses the Jinja templating engine internally and supports: [expressions](https://jinja.palletsprojects.com/en/3.0.x/templates/#expressions), [macros](https://jinja.palletsprojects.com/en/3.0.x/templates/#macros), [includes](https://jinja.palletsprojects.com/en/3.0.x/templates/#include) and [template inheritance](https://jinja.palletsprojects.com/en/3.0.x/templates/#template-inheritance).

+These files can be stored in the root-folder but schemachange also provides a separate modules folder `--modules-folder`.
+This allows common logic to be stored outside of the main changes scripts.
+The [demo/citibike_jinja](demo/citibike_jinja) has a simple example that demonstrates this.

 ## Change History Table